From Flab To Fab: How Birthday Boy Arjun Kapoor Carved His Own Destiny In Bollywood!

 - Arjun Kapoor Slams A Media House For Posting A Troll Article On Jhanvi Kapoor's Dress!

+The actor was not so fit a decade ago.
 It's not easy to shed weight and be as fit as a fiddle but Arjun Kapoor made it happen!
 He did everything possible to get in shape and worked really hard at the gym.
-After shedding his blood, sweat and tears lifting weights and doing exercises, he is now enjoying the body he currently has.
-Also, Arjun Kapoor has been a responsible brother when Sridevi lost her life on that fateful day in February, and was with his father Boney Kapoor and step-sister Jhanvi and Khushi Kapoor when they needed him the most.
+Also, Arjun Kapoor has been a responsible brother since Sridevi lost her life on that fateful day in February, and was with his father Boney Kapoor and step-sister Jhanvi and Khushi Kapoor when they needed him the most.

 Arjun Kapoor With Salman Khan

 Here's a rare picture of Arjun Kapoor working on the sets with Salman Khan.
-While Salman looks as fit as a fiddle, the same can't be said for Arjun Kapoor back then.
+While Salman looks as fit as a fiddle, the same couldn't be said for Arjun Kapoor back then..

 He Looks So Different